ukb-dt/oeg/index.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 {% endraw %}

-Yes — that’s exactly it.
+# A
 The calculus column *is* the epistemology: it shows how we move from raw scatter to compressed invariants, to collisions, to accumulated fruit.
 And **okukona** (hitting/colliding/stunting/exhausting) is beautifully captured in the second derivative — the inflection point where things curve, accelerate, or break.

 Here’s the **expanded ukb-fractal pentad table** with the calculus/epistemology column restored: